Packsod/Ref-Picker/README.md

 ![op.png](/images/ref-picker-img02-optimized.png)

 Instead of manage images in ComfyUI, handle them in Blender, which eliminates the need for many redundant image loader nodes.
 * * *

+## **Changelog:**

+update 0, 9, 2

+- Fixed inconsistency between the checkbox display status and the actual status.
+- Improved the template, now add adaptive image frame name 3D text
+- Add a placeholder to the 1st line in path info

+* * *

 ## **Installation:**

-All you need to do is download the latest release, and install as a .zip file from inside Blender.
+Download ref_picker.py and install it in Blender by going to Preferences > Add-ons > Install from Disk, then selecting the downloaded file from your disk.

-Alternatively, you can run it directly by copying the *init*.py code into the Blender text editor and executing it, without install it.
+Alternatively, you can run it directly by copying ref_picker.py code into the Blender text editor and executing it, without install it.

 * * *